lydianish/NL-Augmenter/nlaugmenter/transformations/devowelling_words/README.md

 ## What type of transformation is this?

-This perturbation randomly selects words from a sentence (with a probability p) and devowels them by removing all their vowels (a, e, i ,o, u), except for one that's at the beginning of the word, *e.g. alright -> alrght.*
+This perturbation randomly selects words from a sentence (with a probability p) and devowels them by removing all their vowels (a, e, i ,o, u), except for one that's at the beginning of the word, e.g. `alright` -> `alrght`.

 Example:
 ```python